disqus/grunt-smartrev/README.md

 This whole process happens without any manual dependency information and all references to dependencies are automatically replaced with the new names.

-NOTE: grunt-smart-rev cannot handle cross-dependencies, yet.
+NOTE: grunt-smartrev cannot handle cross-dependencies, yet.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`